jowkar/focalscan/README.md

 # System requirements

 Linux/Mac/Windows, 8 GB RAM preferred for gene-based analysis, >30 GB RAM preferred for tile-based analysis.
-The included shell scripts (.sh) are not supported on Windows (only usage from within MATLAB possible).
+The included shell scripts (.sh) are not supported on Windows (where only usage from within MATLAB possible).

 Required software: